exercism/configlet/README.md

   uuid        Output new (version 4) UUIDs, suitable for the value of a 'uuid' key

 Options for completion:
   -s, --shell <shell>             Choose the shell type (required)
                                   Allowed values: b[ash], f[ish], z[sh]

 Options for create:
-      --approach <slug>        The slug of the approach --article <slug>         The slug of the article -e, --exercise <slug>        Only operate on this exercise
+      --approach <slug>           The slug of the approach --article <slug>            The slug of the article --practice-exercise <slug>  The slug of the concept exercise --concept-exercise <slug>   The slug of the practice exercise -e, --exercise <slug>           Only operate on this exercise -o, --offline                   Do not update the cached 'problem-specifications' data

 Options for fmt:
   -e, --exercise <slug>           Only operate on this exercise -u, --update                    Prompt to write formatted files -y, --yes                       Auto-confirm the prompt from --update

 Options for info:
   -o, --offline                   Do not update the cached 'problem-specifications' data

 Options for sync:
   -e, --exercise <slug>           Only operate on this exercise -o, --offline                   Do not update the cached 'problem-specifications' data -u, --update                    Prompt to update the unsynced track data -y, --yes                       Auto-confirm prompts from --update for updating docs, filepaths, and metadata
       --docs                      Sync Practice Exercise '.docs/introduction.md' and '.docs/instructions.md' files --filepaths                 Populate empty 'files' values in Concept/Practice exercise '.meta/config.json' files --metadata                  Sync Practice Exercise '.meta/config.json' metadata values --tests [mode]              Sync Practice Exercise '.meta/tests.toml' files.
                                   The mode value specifies how missing tests are handled when using --update.
                                   Allowed values: c[hoose], i[nclude], e[xclude] (default: choose)

 Options for uuid:
   -n, --num <int>                 Number of UUIDs to output

 Global options:
   -h, --help                      Show this help message and exit
       --version                   Show this tool's version information and exit -t, --track-dir <dir>           Specify a track directory to use instead of the current directory -v, --verbosity <verbosity>     The verbosity of output.
                                   Allowed values: q[uiet], n[ormal], d[etailed] (default: normal)
 ```

 ## `configlet lint`